Using Jasper.ai (formerly Jarvis.ai) to Get Video Ideas For YouTube Workflow

-Jarvis.ai Starter Plan Downside
+Jasper.ai Starter Plan Downside

 A big downside to the cheaper plan is that you don’t get the long-form writer that the Boss Mode plan has.
-Under that premium plan you simply keep clicking “generate” and Jarvis will use his machine learning to keep on writing content until you stop.
+Under that premium plan you simply keep clicking “generate” and Jasper will use his machine learning to keep on writing content until you stop.

 This means in the long-form editor you could potentially have Jarvis write the entire script, not that I would recommend it.
 But it’s possible.